CNES/rastertools/docs/usage.rst

 - a fluent API to configure the processing.
 The methods are all named with the following pattern "with_<something>" and return the current instance so that the methods can be chained.
-- methods to process a single file or a set of files (see :obj:`eolab.rastertools.Rastertool.process_file` and :obj:`eolab.rastertools.Rastertool.process_files`)
+- methods to process a single file or a set of files (see :obj:`eolab.georastertools.Rastertool.process_file` and :obj:`eolab.georastertools.Rastertool.process_files`)

 Example of use::

-    from eolab.rastertools import Radioindice
+    from eolab.georastertools import Radioindice
     proc = Radioindice(Radioindice.ndvi)
     outputs = proc.with_output(".", merge=False)
                   .with_roi("./roi.geojson")